mateusgpereira/fit-api/README.md

 ```

 To run a single Test Suite just use the following command replacing the placeholder
-TEST_CLASS for   the Test Suite you want to run:
+TEST_CLASS with  the Test Suite you want to run:
 ```shell script
  mvn -Dtest=TEST_CLASS test
 ```